 This, I think, begins one of the hardest series of posts for me.
 Because there’s so much cognitive dissonance happening.
 And it’s so hard to explain.

 I mean, he ignored my words.
 He ignored my crying.
-He ignored me saying how upset I was in the immediate aftermath.
+He ignored my saying how upset I was in the immediate aftermath.
 At that point, I should’ve been able to feel total and complete anger, right?

 And I did.
 I felt super angry.
 But I also felt scared… And I also felt like I just wanted whatever I was feeling to go away as soon as humanly possible…

 (And I also thought about how I didn’t want this to become a “big deal.”
 After all, we used to see each other all the time because we ran in the same musical theater circles.
-I wanted things to be smoothed over so we could continue to do that without awkwardness.)
+I wanted things to be smoothed over so we could continue to do that without strife.)

 Instead of running away from him, my instinct was to run toward him – which is an instinct that I think becomes something that happens in an abusive relationship – wanting the same person who hurts you to be the same person who takes away that pain (as often, they are in some weird way).

-As I mention in this post, within hours, I went from, “that was horrific” to “oh my god.
+Within hours, I went from, “that was horrific” to “oh my god.
 Things need to be okay immediately.”
 I mean, if you went back, there would be flirty playful text messages to him within a few hours of it happening… Because I was livid when I left.
 And I don’t want him to remember “angry” girl.
 I’m the one who has to be practically perfect, after all.

 At the time, I looked at this and treated it as I would almost any “misunderstanding.”
 I treated it like a normal tiff, instead of a really, really not-okay-at-all thing.